Fri. Nov 15th, 2024

 Section 9 of the new law, titled ‘Protection of freedom of expression’, sets out the way it should be interpreted by lawyers and judges to prevent damaging freedom of expression.
 Both ‘discussion’ and ‘criticism’ of issues relating to age, disability, sexual orientation, transgender identity, and variations in sex characteristics are clearly protected by the law.[8]
 It is noteworthy that, in addition to discussion and criticism, ‘expressions of antipathy, dislike, ridicule, or insult towards’ religion and religious beliefs are protected by the new law.[9]

 Without proper scrutiny, it is possible this new law would have ushered in changes harming freedom of expression.
+In its final form, the act does little to harm individual freedom.

-In a separate section, the new law refers to ‘the importance of the right to freedom of expression by virtue of Article 10 of the European Convention on Human Rights.’[10]
-The best protection of freedom of expression in the UK is Article 10 of the European Convention on Human Rights (ECHR), incorporated into UK law in 1998.[11]
 The ECHR states that all people have right to freedom of expression and that this includes ‘freedom to hold opinions and to receive and impart information and ideas without reference by public authority and regardless of frontiers.’[12]
 The new Scottish law makes careful note of the fact that Article 10 applies to ‘the expression of information or ideas that offend, shock or disturb.’[13]
 The UK Supreme Court has the power to disapply Scottish legislation that is incompatible with the ECHR.
 There is no indication it will disapply the new hate crime law.

 Points of Contention